Emails will be sent out to all clients as soon as we re-open again.

 Soft tissue injuries can create trigger points within the muscles themselves, and that can cause the casing around the muscles to shorten, resulting in pain and an increased risk of further damage.
 If you suffer from this type of soft tissue injury, myotherapy may be able to help, first by addressing the root causes of the damage and second by applying a combination of therapies designed to alleviate the pain and discomfort.

 While many in the medical community have downplayed the role of alternative medicine and targeted massage, these attitudes can be counterproductive, especially for those in pain.
-By targeting the root cause of the pain and discomfort, massage that focuses on myofascial release, the release of tension within the muscles, may provide enormous relief for those in pain.

 Some of the best results of this targeted massage are coming from a technique known as dry needling, a form of medical acupuncture.
 This effective treatment is then combined with soft tissue therapy, with the end goal to relieve pain and provide permanent relief from those suffering from soft tissue damage.